+Pre-purchasing a burial plot is often done with family graves, but not so often for a single person.
 As soon as I got home I googled his name, Dick Verkijk.
 Born in 1929, which makes him 90 years old on the day of the interview, Dick worked as a journalist and reported about the civil war in Yugoslavia.
-He currently lives in Utah.
+He lived in Utah when I tracked him down.
 I got in touch with him and asked him about his reasoning behind reserving his own burial plot before his death.

 When did you decide to buy a cemetery plot and erect a gravestone for yourself, and what was your motivation for doing so?

 Dick: I decided that about five years ago.
 The motivation is told in the poem on the grave stone.
 A close translation could be:

 That’s why I’m for burying and against being burned.”

 Why did you pick Westerveld cemetery?
 Does the distance not make it inconvenient now that you live in the US?

 I was born in The Hague but grew up in Haarlem.
 While I lived in Haarlem, Westerveld was the only cemetery nearby where you could buy a grave for all eternity.
 On top of that: all my kids and grandkids live in Haarlem.

 How often have you visited your own gravesite since you reserved it for yourself?

 What are your beliefs about death and the afterlife?
 What does death mean to you?